Largely Literary Theater Company, L.L.C.

 Mark Dawidziak (co-founder and artistic director)

-In August 2009, the Largely Literary Theater company staged its three-person Mark Twain play, Twain By Three, to great acclaim at the 103rd International Dickens Fellowship Conference.
+- 2009: Twain By Three staged at 103rd International Dickens Fellowship Conference.
 "Brilliantly acted and hilarious," said The Dickensian, the English publication devoted to Dickens research and scholarship.

 “All three are excellent actors who make this staging of A Christmas Carol a most intimate experience . . .
 This adaptation of A Christmas Carol taps into Dickens’ heavy theme of darkness, which is often glossed over in other adaptations.”